 Follow the links below to check out all the finalists' wine lists on Star Wine List.

-The category was presented by Austrian Wine:
+The category is presented by Austrian Wine:

 Austrian Wine - 7 Elements of excitement